VictoriaMetrics/VictoriaMetrics/docs/README.md

 Explicitly set internal network interface for TCP and UDP ports for data ingestion with Graphite and OpenTSDB formats.
 For example, substitute `-graphiteListenAddr=:2003` with `-graphiteListenAddr=<internal_iface_ip>:2003`.
 This protects from unexpected requests from untrusted network interfaces.

+VictoriaMetrics has achieved security certifications for Database Software Development and Software-Based Monitoring Services.
+We apply strict security measures in everything we do.
+See our [Security page](https://victoriametrics.com/security/) for more details.

 ## Tuning

 * No need in tuning for VictoriaMetrics - it uses reasonable defaults for command-line flags,